 Patients with carpal tunnel syndrome experience numbness, tingling, burning, and pain, primarily in the thumb and index, middle, and ring finger with occasional shock-like sensations that radiate to the thumb and index, middle, and ring fingers.

-Are there any home remedies or exercises to help it?
-If so, what are they?
+Are there any home remedies or exercises to help?

 There are many things you can do at home to help relieve symptoms.
 The most helpful of home remedies include: